junxit/us-congress-bills-112/bill.md

   >   - **(1)** *Authority* In addition to any other terms and conditions under subsection (a), such regulations shall provide that, in the case of any residential property, premiums for flood insurance coverage made available under this title for such property may be paid in installments.
   >   - **(2)** *Limitations* In implementing the authority under paragraph (1), the Administrator may establish increased chargeable premium rates and surcharges, and deny coverage and establish such other sanctions, as the Administrator considers necessary to ensure that insureds purchase, pay for, and maintain coverage for the full term of a contract for flood insurance coverage or to prevent insureds from purchasing coverage only for periods during a year when risk of flooding is comparatively higher or canceling coverage for periods when such risk is comparatively lower.

+- **(f)** *Effective date of policies covering properties affected by floods in progress* Paragraph (1) of section 1306(c) of the National Flood Insurance Act of 1968 (42 U.S.C.
+4013(c)) is amended by adding after the period at the end the following: “With respect to any flood that has commenced or is in progress before the expiration of such 30-day period, such flood insurance coverage for a property shall take effect upon the expiration of such 30-day period and shall cover damage to such property occurring after the expiration of such period that results from such flood, but only if the property has not suffered damage or loss as a result of such flood before the expiration of such 30-day period.”.

 ## § 5.
 Reforms of premium rates

 - **(a)** *Increase in annual limitation on premium increases* Section 1308(e) of the National Flood Insurance Act of 1968 (42 U.S.C.
 4015(e)) is amended by striking “10 percent” and inserting “20 percent”.